memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 ## Prerequisites

-In general, you should be familiar with embedded software since we won't cover the basics.
-Some knowledge in using build systems such _CMake_ doesn't hurt but is not necessary.
-In case you don't know at all what Zephyr is, have a short look at the [introduction in the official documentation](https://docs.zephyrproject.org/latest/introduction/index.html).
+You should be familiar with embedded software since we won't cover the basics.
+Some knowledge in using build systems such _CMake_ doesn't hurt but is unnecessary.
+If you don't know what Zephyr is, look briefly at the [introduction in the official documentation](https://docs.zephyrproject.org/latest/introduction/index.html).

 The practical examples in this series use [Nordic's](https://www.nordicsemi.com/) [nRF52840 development kit](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk).
-In case you don't have such a board, don't worry.
-You should be able to follow along using most of the boards in [Zephyr's long list of supported boards](https://docs.zephyrproject.org/latest/boards/index.html) - or using an emulation target, though we won't cover using emulation targets in this article series.
-Most of the content of this series does not require any hardware at all, we'll just _compile_ the project for a specific board for simplicity.
+If you don't have such a board, don't worry.
+You should be able to follow along using most of the boards in [Zephyr's long list of supported boards](https://docs.zephyrproject.org/latest/boards/index.html) - or using an emulation target.
+However, we won't cover using emulation targets in this article series.
+Most of the content of this series does not require any hardware; we'll just _compile_ the project for a specific board for simplicity.

 Whenever relevant, we'll use [Visual Studio Code](https://code.visualstudio.com/) as the editor of choice.
-However, **using `vscode` is of course entirely optional** and not required at all.
+However, **using `vscode` is, of course, entirely optional** and not required at all.
 Only in certain sections, e.g., debugging, we'll show how using `vscode` and some plugins can make your life easier - and we won't cover any other editor.

-We won't assume any type of operating system, but - for the sake of simplicity - we'll be exclusively using _Linux_ shell commands.
+We won't assume any operating system, but - for the sake of simplicity - we'll be exclusively using _Linux_ shell commands.
 Windows users should have a "`bash`-compatible" environment - or _WSL_ - installed.
 We won't jump through the hoops of creating Windows-compatible shell scripts, batch files, or other atrocities.

 ## Installation

 Let's get started - with a shortcut.
 Installation and toolchain management is - and probably always will be - a very biased topic.
-This article series is not about solving that problem.
+This article series is about something other than solving that problem.
 Therefore, I'm deliberately choosing a shortcut: We'll download "all things Zephyr" using Nordic's [toolchain manager](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/installation/assistant.html#install-toolchain-manager) instead of following the complete installation procedure.
-This is not required, but convenient.
+This is optional but convenient.

-Instead of using Nordic's full-blown IDE solution, however, we'll create our own shell script that sets up our terminal.
+Instead of using Nordic's full-blown IDE solution, we'll create our shell script to set up our terminal.
 This demonstrates some of the environment variables used by Zephyr and allows you to use a plain terminal to follow along.

 > **Note:** In case you want a "Zephyr only" installation without downloading Nordic's software, feel free to follow the installation procedure in the [official documentation](https://docs.zephyrproject.org/latest/develop/getting_started/index.html) - and I'll meet you again in the [next section](#creating-an-empty-application-skeleton)!

-As mentioned in the introduction, later in this series we'll see a much better approach where Zephyr's sources will be pulled into our _workspace_ rather than separately installed: The only thing you'll need are the host tools documented in Zephyr's [getting started guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html#install-dependencies).
+As mentioned in the introduction, later in this series, we'll see a much better approach where Zephyr's sources will be pulled into our _workspace_ rather than separately installed: The only thing you'll need are the host tools documented in Zephyr's [getting started guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html#install-dependencies).
 For now, I'm using Nordic's toolchain installer simply to have a running setup that we can use to explore Zephyr's sources and tools.

 ### Setup using Nordic's toolchain manager

 Nordic provides the [nRF Connect SDK](https://www.nordicsemi.com/Products/Development-software/nrf-connect-sdk) for its microcontrollers.
-This SDK is based on Zephyr and therefore its own version of it (plus some vendor-specific extras), but instead of having to go through all installation steps of the [getting started guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html), it comes with a very handy [toolchain manager](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/installation/assistant.html#install-toolchain-manager) to manage different versions of the SDK and thus also Zephyr.
+This SDK is based on Zephyr and, therefore, its version of it (plus some vendor-specific extras).
+Still, instead of having to go through all the installation steps of the [getting started guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html), it comes with a very handy [toolchain manager](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/installation/assistant.html#install-toolchain-manager) to manage different versions of the SDK and thus also Zephyr.
 We'll also use it as a reference when checking the necessary steps to set up a Zephyr environment.

-The nRF Connect SDK also comes with a [`vscode` extension pack](https://nrfconnect.github.io/vscode-nrf-connect/): We'll see several of the extensions throughout this series, but won't use the fully integrated solution since we want to understand what's going on underneath the hood.
+The nRF Connect SDK also comes with a [`vscode` extension pack](https://nrfconnect.github.io/vscode-nrf-connect/): We'll see several of the extensions throughout this series but won't use the fully integrated solution since we want to understand what's going on underneath the hood.
 Go ahead and:

 - Follow the [toolchain manager's instructions](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/installation/assistant.html#install-toolchain-manager) to install the current toolchain,
 - _[optional]_ install the [nRF Kconfig extension for `vscode`](https://marketplace.visualstudio.com/items?itemName=nordic-semiconductor.nrf-kconfig),
 - _[optional]_ install the [nRF DeviceTree extension for `vscode`](https://marketplace.visualstudio.com/items?itemName=nordic-semiconductor.nrf-kconfig).
-- If you're planning to follow along using a board from Nordic, install the [command line tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools).
+- If you plan to follow along using a board from Nordic, install the [command line tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools).

 > **Note:** If you like Nordic's [nRF Connect for `vscode` extension pack](https://nrfconnect.github.io/vscode-nrf-connect/), you can now also skip the _toolchain manager_ installation step and install the toolchain straight from within `vscode`.

 If you're not convinced and want to install the SDK manually, you can also have a look at the steps performed in the [Dockerfile](https://github.com/lmapii/practical-zephyr/blob/main/builder.Dockerfile) in the [accompanying GitHub repository](https://github.com/lmapii/practical-zephyr).
 Notice that this _Dockerfile_ is tailored to the needs of this article series and is _not_ a generic solution.
-If you're looking for something more generic, have a look at [Zephyr's docker-image repository](https://github.com/zephyrproject-rtos/docker-image).
+If you want something more generic, look at [Zephyr's docker-image repository](https://github.com/zephyrproject-rtos/docker-image).

 ### Loading the development environment

-After installing the toolchain manager you can install different versions of the nRF Connect SDK.
-E.g., my current list of installations looks as follows:
+After installing the toolchain manager, you can install different versions of the nRF Connect SDK.
+E.g. my current list of installations looks as follows:

 ![]({% img_url practical-zephyr/nrf-toolchain-mgr.png %})

-However, when trying to use any of Zephyr's tools in your normal command line, you should notice that the commands cannot be located yet.
+However, when using Zephyr's tools in your normal command line, you should notice that the commands cannot be located yet.
 E.g., this is the output of my `zsh` terminal when trying to execute [Zephyr's meta-tool _West_](https://docs.zephyrproject.org/latest/develop/west/index.html) (we'll see the tool later):

 ```zsh
 $ west --version